se-research/OpenDaVINCI/automotive/odcantools/README.md

     $ make

-After a successful compile, all the OpenDaVINCI binaries will be found in /opt/od/bin/.
+After a successful compilation, all the OpenDaVINCI binaries will be found in /opt/od/bin/.

-### Install odcockpit
+### Install third-party packages for odcockpit

-Some tools in this folder require the odcockpit visualization environment.
-By default, odcockpit is not installed.
-The installation of odcockpit is dependent on a number of third-party packages.
-To install odcockpit, run
+Some tools in this folder require the odcockpit visualization environment, which is dependent on a number of third-party packages.
+Run
     $ sudo apt-get install libcv-dev libhighgui-dev freeglut3 libqt4-dev libqwt5-qt4-dev libqwt5-qt4 libqt4-opengl-dev freeglut3-dev qt4-dev-tools libboost-dev

 ### Replay raw CAN data in asc format using odcanascreplay